-In the early 70s there was a push for Kung Fu based superheroes, (heroes like Richard Dragon, and Shang Chi).
-They are obscure and don’t get much play nowadays.
+In the early ’70s there was a push for Kung Fu based superheroes (heroes like Richard Dragon, and Shang Chi), though they are obscure and don’t get much play nowadays.
 Iron Fist was one of these heroes, yet he escaped obscurity when Marvel paired him up with Luke Cage, the Power-Man.
 Both hero’s respective comics were falling out of popularity and this is just what they needed to revitalize the characters.
 It’s an unlikely duo, but one that we love witnessing in the comics, and on Netflix from what we’ve seen so far.
 Like all duos they show a lot of humor in their differences, and their interesting contrast is fun to see; but what they share in common is how to throw a punch at anybody who stands in the way of truth and justice.
-They are one of the first teamups that have stood the test of time and are still well loved today.
+They are one of the first team-ups that have stood the test of time and are still well loved today.

-During Harley Quinn’s own comic book run in the New 52, for 6 issues she was teamed up with Power Girl, (the Earth 2 counterpart of Supergirl).
+During Harley Quinn’s own comic book run in the New 52, for six issues she was teamed up with Power Girl (the Earth-2 counterpart of Supergirl).
 It makes no sense, but it makes for some whimsical and interesting moments in this team up.
 You have the zany psychotic nature of Harley Quinn tempered by Power Girl’s super strength and sense for justice.
 When they are both thrown through universal portals and stranded on an unknown planet they must work together in order to save themselves from the strange warlord Vartox.
 Many jokes are made, reluctant trust is established and exploited between the two as they survive this rollicking space adventure.